How to Parse JSON in Python - Easy Steps

 json.dump(data, file)

-Nested JSON objects are common when working with more complex data structures.
-Python can easily handle these nested structures.
+Nested objects are common when working with more complex information structures, which can easily handle these nested structures.

 import json